 So which one is the right for you?
 It all depends.

 If you are the type that is solely interested in achieving your form and improving your performance, then you might want to use an indoor training app without the bells and whistles.

-But if you need more motivation or you think you can get bored when riding alone in your house, then I suggest you look into indoor cycling apps that let you ride virtual routes.
+But if you need more motivation or think you can get bored when riding alone in your house, I suggest you look into indoor cycling apps that let you ride virtual routes.